contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-laravel.md

 ## Requirements

 The Contentful Laravel integrations requires at least PHP 5.5.9 and Laravel 5.
-PHP 7 is are supported.
+PHP 7 is supported.

 ## Installation